Fan Fiction, Sex Gods and Single Girls

 Rose gave him a sexy smirk, but Alice just smacked him on the arm again.

-"Save it for afterwards.
+"Afterwards.
 Once the formal is over, we can have drinks and dance in the hotel bar."

 The formal was held in the ballroom of the stately old Gardenview Hotel.
 Though it was winter, and the garden itself was somewhat bare, the garden courtyard and remaining greenery were decorated with twinkle lights.
 A photo, taken by the event photographer, showed Edward and Bella upon their arrival, standing in a lattice archway decorated with greenery, flowers, and twinkling lights.